Start9Labs/docs/src/user-manual/dns.md

 ## Using DHCP

-Similar to other computers, StartOS uses the DNS servers provided by its gateway via <a href="https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol" target="_blank">DHCP</a>.
+Similar to other computers, StartOS uses the DNS servers provided by its gateway via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).

 Navigate to `System -> DNS` to see the IP addresses of the default DNS servers.